pivotal/docs-tap/vscode-extension/usage.md

 # Usage

-### Extension Settings
+### Configure Extension Settings

+You must configure the following required VSCode settings for your app.

-Some VSCode settings will have to be configured for your app.
-Go into `Preferences -> Settings -> Extensions -> Tanzu` to set the following:
+To confiugre VSCode settings for your app:

+1. Go to `Preferences -> Settings -> Extensions -> Tanzu`.
-- Source Image (required): Destination for an image containing source code to be published
+1. For Source Image, enter the destination for an image containing source code to be published.
-- Local Path (required): Path on the local filesytem to a directory of code to build
+1. For Local Path, enter the path on the local filesytem to a directory of code to build.

 ## Live Update